 Deaths Enumerated in California Statutes Requiring an Autopsy

-The statutes of the state of California enumerate a number of types of deaths that require a forensics investigation, potentially including an autopsy.
-Deaths that require a forensics investigation in California include:
+The statutes of the state of California enumerate a number of types of deaths that require a forensic investigation, potentially including an autopsy.
+Deaths that require a forensic investigation in California include:

 - Violent deaths